 Indigenous Peoples Category

-• Certified copy of a Nunavut Trust Certificate card or Inuit Enrollment card associated with one of the Land Claim Agreements in the claim regions of Nunavut, Nunatsiavut, Nunavik, and Inuvialuit;
+- Certified copy of a Nunavut Trust Certificate card or Inuit Enrolment card associated with one of the Land Claim Agreements in the claim regions of Nunavut, Nunatsiavut, Nunavik, and Inuvialuit;

 An applicant who applies under the Indigenous Peoples’ Category but is unable to provide satisfactory proof of indigeneity will not be considered for other admissions categories.